Ultimaker/cura-build/README.md

 download and install sip from https://www.riverbankcomputing.com/software/sip/download make sure the verion is 4.18 or newer

-alternative method for installing python at: https://edwards.sdsu.edu/research/installing-python3-4-and-the-scipy-stack-on-centos/
+alternative method for installing python at: https://edwards.sdsu.edu/research/installing-python3-4-and-the-scipy-stack-on-centos/ make sure, that the PYTHONPATH can find dist-packages

 ```shell
 git clone http://github.com/Ultimaker/cura-build.git